BiliouriV/VHDL-Propagation-Delay-Measurement-Vivado/README.md

 # VHDL Propagation Delay Measurement using Vivado
 Python &amp; Tcl Scripting for the Measurement of the Propagation Delay of VHDL files.

-by Viktoria Biliouri & Maria Ramirez Coralles
+by Viktoria Biliouri & Maria Ramirez Corrales

 # Contents: